Which of the following is primarily concerned with providing info... | Study Prep in Pearson+

 1

-Managerial Accounting provides tools such as budgeting, forecasting, and performance analysis, which are essential for internal decision-making.
+Understand Tax Accounting.
+Tax Accounting deals with preparing and filing tax returns and ensuring compliance with tax laws, which is not focused on internal decision-making.

-Contrast Managerial Accounting with Financial Accounting, which is primarily concerned with external reporting to stakeholders like investors and creditors.
+Identify the purpose of Managerial Accounting.
+Managerial Accounting provides detailed financial and operational information to internal users, such as managers, to assist in planning, controlling, and decision-making processes.

-Conclude that Managerial Accounting is the correct answer because it is specifically tailored to meet the needs of internal users for decision-making purposes.
+Conclude that Managerial Accounting is the correct answer because it is specifically designed to support internal users in making informed decisions within an organization.

 Watch next